wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Readme.md

 <!-- SIDEBAR _Sidebar.md sticky -->
 <!-- TEMPLATE tutorial -->

-It is common for an organizations to have more than one mobile apps.
-Usually though, one mobile app is considered the "main application", while the other apps are "secondary".
-For example, a bank can have the mobile banking app, mobile brokerage app, mortgage management app, and so on.
-With multiple apps in place, many of the use-cases organizations must solve become complicated.
-For example, if a user loses the smartphone, he/she needs to recover multiple apps.
+It is common for organizations to have more than one mobile apps.
+Usually, though, one mobile app is considered the "main application," while the other apps are "secondary."
+For example, a bank can have a mobile banking app, mobile brokerage app, mortgage management app, etc. With multiple apps in place, many of the use-cases organizations must solve become complicated.
+For example, if a user loses the smartphone, they need to recover multiple apps.

-To make the activation process of a secondary apps easier and to allow faster user onboarding to new innovative products, we are introducing the activation spawn.
+To make the activation process of secondary apps easier and to allow faster user onboarding to new innovative products, we are introducing the activation spawn.

-The purpose of the activation spawn is to enable creating a new activation for an secondary app using another, main app.
-From the customer perspective, this can be communicated, for example, through a message: "Activate mobile trading app using our mobile banking app".
+The purpose of the activation spawn is to create a new activation for a secondary app using the main app.
+From the customer perspective, this can be communicated, for example, through a message: "Activate mobile trading app using our mobile banking app."

 ## User's Perspective